zorba128/scala-collection-strict/Story-on-strictness.md

 - *adding element to set that already contains that element is impossible and results in exception*
 - *adding entry with key that already exists in map is impossible and results in exception*

+This changes interpretation of `Set` and `Map` structures. `Set` becomes *constrained collection that enforces uniques in therms of equality of elements it stores*.

 Of course, we still need possibility to safely include elements in sets regardless of their existence, to union sets dropping duplicates, to update map entries for new value.
 Core point is `Set.add(e)` is different operation than `Set.incl(e)`.
-And default behavior should be the first one, because its specification is strict, keeping other one for situations where user explicitly calls for it.
+And default behavior should be the first one, because its specification is strict, it fits into collection system nicely, keeping other one for situations where user explicitly calls for it.

 Project provides proposal of `StrictSet` and `StrictMap` collections that follow that idea.
 Note `StrictSet` cannot implement `Set` interface, and `StrictMap` cannot implement `Map`